Team building is an important part of any New Zealand business today whether an organisation has a large number of employees or only a few.

 So what team building activities are suitable for small groups?

-Well in fact, all team building programs that we offer at Corporate Challenge Events can be tailored for any size group, whether it’s four or 4,000.
+Well in fact, all team building programmes that we offer at Corporate Challenge Events can be tailored for any size group, whether it’s four or 4,000.
 That’s the beauty of them!

 To narrow them down, here are five that I find very beneficial for small teams in today’s business environment.

-Risk Reward is a good program for small teams who wish to focus on strategy, risk taking, trust, team work and process improvement.
+Risk Reward is a good programme for small teams who wish to focus on strategy, risk taking, trust, team work and process improvement.

-It’s ideal as an indoor program over two to three hours for businesses with a smaller budget.
+It’s ideal as an indoor programme over two to three hours for businesses with a smaller budget.